 - Carrie, Movie (2002): a TV movie remake that starred Angela Bettis and Emilie de Ravin.

 - The Rage: Carrie 2, Movie (1999): a theatrically released sequel to the original 1976 film that starred Emily Bergl as a telekinetic teen relative of the original Carrie.

 - Carrie: The Musical, Stage play (various, 1988-present): first produced in 1988 with a run on Broadway.
 A new version titled Carrie begins a Broadway run on March 1, 2012.

-- Carrie, Movie (2013): a new version again based on the Stephen King novel with Chloe Moretz in the title role.
-HOLLYWOOD REPORTER - 1 HOLLYWOOD REPORTER - 2 VARIETY
+- Carrie, Movie (2013): a new version again based on the Stephen King novel with Chloe Moretz in the title role and Julianne Moore as her mother.

 The Cat From Outer Space